Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/modules/audio/lavalink/setup.md

 ---
-uid: audio_lavalink_setup
+uid: modules_audio_lavalink_setup
 title: Lavalink Setup
 ---

 # Lavalink - the newer, better way to do music
 [Lavalink](https://github.com/freyacodes/Lavalink) is a standalone program, written in Java.
 It's a lightweight solution for playing music from sources such as YouTube or Soundcloud.
 Unlike raw voice solutions, such as VoiceNext, Lavalink can handle hundreds of concurrent streams, and supports sharding.

 ## Configuring Java